inmanta/inmanta-core/docs/dashboard/dashboard.rst

    Resource dependencies

 The `magnifying glass` icon will take us to an in depth overview of the resource.
-This will show a complete breakdown of the resource's desired state at the top and.
+This will show a complete breakdown of the resource's desired state at the top and an action log at the bottom.

 The desired state breakdown allows for easy inspection of the impact the resource will have.
 For example, the resource in the image below will deploy a file with path `/etc/my.cnf` and file permission `644`.